dynasty-29/Phase-1-wk1-Code-Challenge/README.md

 # Toy Problem Code Challenge
 This is my Week one individual project in SD track

+The aim is to test my knowledge on functions in JS

 Requirements for this week code challenges are:

 ### Challenge 1: Student Grade Generator (Toy Problem)